viamrobotics/docs/docs/services/slam.md

 ### Coming Soon
 * `map_rate_sec`: A value of `map_rate_sec: 0` is currently set to disable map saving altogether.
-The behavior will be changed to enable "localization only mode" in the near future.
+In the near future, Viam plans to change this behavior to enable "localization only mode".
-* The current file format used for saving images, maps, and *.yaml files is currently using this format: `TODO[kat]: add fileformat`.
-This will be changed to the RFC339 Nano time format (e.g. `2006-01-02T15:04:05Z07:00`) in the near future.
+* The current file format used for saving images, maps, and *.yaml files is currently using this format: `2022-10-10T09_28_50.2630`.
+This will be changed to the RFC339 Nano time format (here: `2022-10-10T09:28:50Z26:30`) in the near future.

 ## Requirements
 In order to use the SLAM Service with your robot, the following are needed: